 - Its important to keep the dough cold.

-- Gently brush the lattice with egg wash and sprinkle with sparkling sugar.
+- Gently brush the top layer of crust or lattice with egg wash and sprinkle with sparkling sugar.

 Fresh Cherry Pie